pd3v/Counters-with-instruments-and-tremolo-effect/README.md

-## Counters with Instruments ... and Tremolo audio effect branch
+## Counters with Instruments and Tremolo audio effect
-This branch is based on Counters with Instruments + Tremolo audio effect!
-(Upgraded to iOS 9.0)
+This repo is based on Counters with Instruments branch + Tremolo audio effect!

 This is a "custom-made" effect subclassing AUAudioUnit.
 The Tremolo effect algorithm runs is in the function "process" inside TremoloDSPKernel class.
 #### ⚡️⚡️ Shake the device to randomly change Tremolo rate frequency! ⚡️⚡️🎶